 - Subsidiary company boards consider and report on risk on a monthly basis as part of the monthly business review process.
 This process is followed to ensure that, as far as possible, the controls and safeguards are being operated in line with established procedures and standards.

 - On a quarterly basis, the significant risks identified by the Group's businesses are discussed in detail with each management team.
-In addition, the Group finance director, Group legal director and Group IT director meet on a quarterly basis to review IT risks facing the Group.
+In addition, the chief executive officer, Group legal director and Group IT director meet on a quarterly basis to review IT risks facing the Group.
 The outcome of these discussions is collated and reported to the executive committee.

 - The risk registers of each business, together with the Group IT risk register, are updated and, together with a consolidated Group risk register compiled by the executive committee, are reported to the audit committee twice yearly, to ensure that adequate information in relation to risk management matters is available to the board and to allow board members the opportunity to challenge and review the risks identified and to consider in detail the various impacts of the risks and the mitigations in place.